cnr-isti-vclab/vclib/docs/mesh_customization.rst

    class MyPointCloud :
        public vcl::Mesh<
-           MyVertex,
+           vcl::mesh::VertexContainer<MyVertex>,
            vcl::mesh::BoundingBox3d,
            vcl::mesh::TransformMatrix>
    {};

-The Mesh definition will automatically recognize that ``MyVertex`` is ``vcl::Vertex``, and will define a :ref:`vertex_container`.
-The other template types are not vcl Elements, therefore are treated as Components, in the same way of the Vertex Components in ``MyVertex`` class.
+The template types of the Mesh are treated as Components, in the same way of the Vertex Components in ``MyVertex`` class.
+Therefore, the Mesh type ``MyPointCloud`` will be composed of a :ref:`vertex_container` of the previous defined ``MyVertex`` type, plus a bounding box and a transform matrix.